Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: 0-brane solution in the model

 When we take a closer look at figure \ref{fig:k=2 lambda}, we observe that the values of $\lB$ from the three invariants are almost undistinguishable up to say $\lS=0.15$.
 For higher values, the three curves start to differ and it becomes clear that they do not correspond to a single relation.
-We take that as another sign of inconsistency of the solution.
-If we consider both the consistency of $\lB$ and the ratio of errors plotted in figure \ref{fig:k=2 sigma}, we make an educated guess\footnote{In order to get concrete numerical results, we consider the condition $\sigma/\sigma_{est}=X$, where $X$ is a number say in the interval $10\lesssim X\lesssim 30$.
+That is another sign of inconsistency of the solution.
+If we consider both the consistency of $\lB$ and the ratio of errors plotted in figure \ref{fig:k=2 sigma}, we make an educated guess\footnote{In order to get concrete numerical results, we consider the condition $\sigma/\sigma_{est}=X$, where $X$ is a number say in the interval $10\lesssim X\lesssim 30$ (an estimate based on figure \ref{fig:sigma boson}).
 A similar condition can be written for $\lB$, where we compare the results from different invariants to each other instead of the expected values.
 By varying the quantities we apply these conditions on and the number $X$, we get the presented average and error estimate.} that the branch goes off-shell at

 That corresponds to following maximal value of the BCFT parameter